 Episodic Medium is a Substack dedicated to week-to-week, episodic television criticism edited by me, Myles McNutt, building on my experience as a contributor for The A.V.
 Club and the author of my own blog, Cultural Learnings.
 It is designed as a space for close analysis of television, as well as engaged dialogue and conversation about that television among subscribers.
-It offers paid subscribers full access to weekly reviews of their favorite shows by myself and many of my former A.V.
-Club colleagues and a community of 1000+ engaged viewers, along with a weekly newsletter for all subscribers.
+It offers paid subscribers full access to weekly reviews of their favorite shows by myself and a staff of contributors, many of whom were colleagues at The A.V.
+Club in the 2010s.
+We write for a community of 1000+ engaged viewers, along with a (mostly) weekly newsletter for all subscribers.

 I started Episodic Medium after The A.V.
 Club’s management were forced out by their venture capital overlords.
 I was no longer comfortable writing for the site under the circumstances, but I knew I wanted to keep writing about television on a weekly basis.
 But when I looked at the market for episodic television criticism, I saw strikingly few sites committed to a wide range of reviews, and none of them had the kind of robust comment sections that I had found so enriching at The A.V.
 Club.